 Download full information about the Biological Clocks programme (PDF file, 110 KB)

 Evolution: Patterns and Processes – Levels 6-8

 Exploring living examples of adaptive radiation, divergent and convergent evolution.
 Using a range of tools to gather evidence for evolution-including fossils, biogeography, comparative anatomy, life histories, mRNA analysis.
 Marine examples of allopatric and sympatric speciation.
 Supports NCEA.
 3.5-4.5 hrs. $11.50-$14.50 per student (GST excl.)
 PLUS $2 per student (GST excl.) for dissection.

 Download full information about the Evolution: Patterns and Processes programme (PDF file, 109 KB)

 Carry out a practical investigation in a biological context.
 Focus on one animal species and investigate aspects of its ecological niche and its behaviour in response to abiotic and biotic factors.
 Design and carry out individual student investigations.
 Under guidance, students do practical work and data collection to meet needs of NCEA.
 Includes support with reference materials and bioethics.
 3 days (approx 19 hrs).
 Approx $58 per student (GST excl.)

 Download full information about the Small Animal Study programme (PDF file, 155 KB)

 Secondary Science Extension and Enrichment Programmes

-ALSO Residential programmes for selected gifted and talented yr 10 students of local Dunedin and southern rural schools are available.
+ALSO Residential programmes for selected year 10 students of local Dunedin and southern rural schools are available.